CentaurusInfra/arktos/docs/design-proposals/multi-tenancy/multi-tenancy-network.md

 * kube-dns related EPs

-They are in kube-system namespace, named as ube-dns-{network\}, for the kube-dns service of the network.
+They are in kube-system namespace, named as kube-dns-{network}, for the kube-dns service of the network.

 kube-dns-{network} shall be managed by Endpoints controller just like a regular endpoints.